 forge honor.
 When an individual, family, or clan wishes to merge with another clan, they must forge honor with their new clan in order to be considered an equal.
 The process of forging honor is unique to each clan, but undoubtedly includes a history exam on all the clan’s ancestors and their contribution to the clanhold.
 Honor is forged in three stages: Adjunct, Auxiliary, and Adjuvant.
 Outsiders, that is anyone who is not dweorg, who seek to forge honor can never raise their status above Adjuvant.
 They are fully trusted and valued clan members, but they have no say in politics or industry.
 They must keep to the clanhold, but they do not keep it.
 A dweorg who has forged honor enough to become Adjuvant instead earns their place amongst the clan.

-It’s worth noting that more than races than dweorg (and gitwerc and zwerc) will have a presence in Stoneholme, but that presence must be framed within the canon lore of Stoneholme as a monolith of dweorg culture.
+It’s worth noting that more peoples than dweorg (and gitwerc and zwerc) will have a presence in Stoneholme, but that presence must be framed within the canon lore of Stoneholme as a monolith of dweorg culture.
 Part of the development process is finding ways to “allow” other races—because players want variety!—without diminishing the lore.
 That’s what this forge honor term is here for.

 forgepriest.
 A structor who is also a devout follower of Balir.
 The Ancestral Cabal is comprised of forgepriests.
 Dwarven faith is a deeply personal affair, and discussions of doctrine and dogma rarely take place between even close dweorg.
 When such conversations do arise, a forgepriest will often begin by asking, “Do you seek my wisdom, or that of Balir?”
 And the result of the conversation is usually just as cryptic: “That is what Balir has crafted for me, but he has yet to finish his work on you.”